TAFE institute boards are expected to govern in a manner that ensures TAFE institutes:

 Public Board Appointments Victoria.

-TAFE institute board directors must be appropriately skilled with knowledge or experience in the following areas:
+Board directors must be appropriately skilled with knowledge or experience in:

 Elected staff directors are not subject to any pre-requisite skills requirement in order to be elected to TAFE institute boards, but must adhere to all relevant internal policies and procedures.